alexchantastic/lattice.css/README.md

 }
 ```

-If you are using Lattice with [SASS](http://sass-lang.com/), you can access the built in responsive mixins.
+If you are using lattice with [SASS](http://sass-lang.com/), you can access the built in responsive mixins.

 * `lattice-screen-xl-min`: XLarge screens
 * `lattice-screen-lg-only`: Large screens